Thando09/CMPG-323-Overview---34409203/README.md

 ### Project 3

-Phase 3.1:Creating a Web App.
+Phase 3.1: Creating a Web App.

-Phase 3.2:All the planning and development of the app.
+Phase 3.2: All the planning and development of the app.

-Phase 3.3:Coding,evalute the feautres and hotfixes if necessary
+Phase 3.3: Coding,evalute the feautres and hotfixes if necessary

-Phase 3.4:Same as phase 3.3.
+Phase 3.4: Same as phase 3.3.

-Phase 3.5:Push to main for project 3.
+Phase 3.5: Push to main for project 3.

 ### Project 4

-Phase 4.1:RPA & Testing
+Phase 4.1: RPA & Testing

-Phase 4.2:Strictly Testing
+Phase 4.2: Strictly Testing

-Phase 4.3:Debugging & Hotfixxing
+Phase 4.3: Debugging & Hotfixxing

-Phase 4.4:Apply fixes
+Phase 4.4: Apply fixes

 ### Project 5

-Phase 5.1:Reporting
+Phase 5.1: Reporting

-Phase 5.2:Feedback & evaluation
+Phase 5.2: Feedback & evaluation

 ## Gitignore files